 This has white spores, with no real hint of yellow ever appearing in the gills.
 The cap is a beautifully textured dark brown.
 It’s hard to find and described from the east coast under spruce and probably other conifers.
 Here, it is usually, but not always, found with spruce.
-We need a sequence of a definitive R. brunneola from the east coast to prove that our species is the same, but all of our sequences closely match a sequence of a “not quite proven” specimen from Quebec, with 2 differences in ITS2 between coasts.
+We need a sequence of a definitive R. brunneola from the east coast to prove that our species is the same, but all of our sequences closely match a sequence of a “not quite proven” specimen from Quebec, with 3 differences in ITS1 and 2 differences in ITS2 between coasts.
 For now, I’ll keep using the name R. brunneola.
 There are rumours of green capped white spored species like R. heterophylla or R. virescens that are probably false (perhaps the specimens found did not really have white spores and were species described later in this section).
 One other mystery is R. smithii, described from the Olympics.
-Nobody knows what Russula Smith found.
+Nobody knows which Russula Smith found.
 Some thought it might be a Heterophyllidia, but I don’t think it is.
 If you think you found any of these, tell somebody!

 R. ‘brunneola’ © Ben Woo

 This rare species has a cool pinkish brown matte to suede-like capped mushroom and was only found twice in coastal WA and OR, with hemlock but where spruce and true fir were also present in Oregon.
 It appears to have very pale spores like R. brunneola.